The federal government does not directly provide grants to individuals or homeowners, and Florida departments or agencies do not either.

 The Rebuild Florida housing repair and replacement program is an initiative to help homeowners recover from periodic Hurricanes such as Ian, Irma, Michael, and others past and future.

-Community Development Block Grants filter down from the federal level to the Florida Department of Economic Opportunity, which then distributes the funding to foster mitigation and rebuilding efforts.
+Community Development Block Grants flow from the federal level to the Florida Department of Economic Opportunity, which distributes the funding to foster mitigation and rebuilding efforts.

 Apply for Rebuild Florida assistance by following these steps.